-Beginning with the fourth quarter of 2003, the Company began paying a quarterly common stock dividend of one cent per share.
+In the fourth quarter of 2003, we declared a common stock dividend of one cent per share and paid this dividend in the first quarter of 2004.
+In the fourth quarter of 2004, we increased the quarterly dividend from one cent to two cents per share.

-On December 1, 2004, the board of directors raised the quarterly cash dividend payable on the Company's common stock from one cent to two cents per share.
-The dividend is payable on December 31, 2004 to stockholders of record at the close of business on December 8, 2004.

-The common stock sold in this offering will not receive this dividend, but will be eligible for future dividends declared by the board of directors.
+In the first quarter of 2005, we declared and paid a dividend of two cents per share and in the second quarter of 2005 we declared a dividend of two cents per share on our common stock, payable on June 30, 2005 to stockholders of record at the close of business on June 10, 2005.
+The common stock sold in this offering will not receive this dividend.

-Our dividend policy is subject to the discretion of our board of directors and may change materially in the future.
+Our dividend policy is subject to the discretion of our board of directors and may change in the future.